NiteshOswal/Crawler/Readme.md

     node console.js http://niteshoswal.me -d 1 > out.txt
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Now that I think about it, I could've actually allowed helpers.log to write
+    >   Now that I think about it, I could've actually appended messages passed
-    to a log file instead of just console.log (next version?, maybe bump it up a
+    >   to helpers.log to a log file instead of just console.log (next version?,
-    little bit)
+    >   maybe bump it up a little bit, very soon)

 2. Enable --persist, save the URLs we crawled,